 IMUN's goals are to be seen within the foundation of the MUN program.
 The sole exception to IMUN's policy of being student run is the invitation to speakers, prominent in the international arena, to launch the conference and set an appropriate tone and model.

 IMUN models the UN General Assembly, Special Conference, Security Council, and International Court of Justice addressing selected actual agenda issues and court cases worked on by the UN committees.
 Once again, the relatively small size of the conference avails participants the opportunity of real participation in debate and consensus making.

 Considerable preparation is necessary on the delegate's part in order to maximize the educational benefit of IMUN.
-Delegates must appropriately represent the policies, attitudes, and outlook of their assigned country.
-To facilitate this, delegates must extensively research their assigned country (delegates must represent their country solo in one of the three forums) well in advance of the conference.
+Delegates must appropriately represent the policies, attitudes, and outlook of their assigned delegation.
+To facilitate this, delegates must extensively research their assigned delegation (delegates represent their delegation solo in one of the three forums) well in advance of the conference.
 Delegates should come prepared with at least one resolution in preparation for lobbying.
-IMUN distributes country assignments in May to facilitate and encourage accurate representation.
+IMUN distributes delegation assignments in May to facilitate and encourage accurate representation.
 Delegates should also be well versed in the major current event issues of the day.

 The Iberian Model United Nations will be happy to answer any question that you may have in regard to the conferences.
 All inquiries and correspondence should be directed to: